Step 3- Hand Moisturising

 End of work

-Within the work place hand creams should be provided in an hygienic wall mounted dispenser or as communal pump bottles.
-Communal tubs of hand cream should not be used as these have to potential to become easily contaminated.
+Within the workplace hand creams should be provided in a hygienic wall mounted dispenser or as communal pump bottles.
+Communal tubs of hand cream should not be used as these have potential to become easily contaminated.

 Emollient hand creams used in the healthcare setting must not affect the efficacy of the hand hygiene products (e.g. antiseptic agents) or gloves used (some oil-based hand creams are known to have a potentially damaging effect on gloves).